1. DISEASE/DISORDER

 History

 Most patients with malignant bone tumors typically present with several months of localized pain.
 About half of them will also report swelling and limited range of motion.
 A minority (10-15%) present with pathological fracture.
 History of trauma is not uncommon.
 While systemic symptoms are uncommon in osteosarcoma (unless disease is advanced), fever is present in 20% of patients with Ewing sarcoma at presentation.
-A comprehensive pain history should be obtained, including red flags of worsening/persistent pain, night and morning pain, pain with activity/weight bearing, pain lasting longer or more severe than expected in those with a proceeding trauma, etc. Osteoid osteoma presents with progressively worsening night pain and is relieved by aspirin or nonsteroidal anti-inflammatory drugs.
+A comprehensive pain history should be obtained, including red flags of worsening/persistent pain, night and morning pain, pain with activity/weight bearing, and pain lasting longer or more severe than expected in those with a proceeding trauma.
+Osteoid osteoma presents with progressively worsening night pain and is relieved by aspirin or nonsteroidal anti-inflammatory drugs.

 Physical examination

-Clinical functional assessment: mobility, self care cognition/behavior/affective state
+Clinical functional assessment: mobility, self-care cognition/behavior/affective state

 Prior functional status should be ascertained.
 Inquire about patient’s functional goals and environmental barriers.
 Impairments in mobility and self-care as well as need for assistive devices and bracing should be assessed.
 Home environment and availability of caregiver support should be taken into consideration.
 Emotional state and coping of the patient and the family should be assessed and appropriate referrals initiated.
 Depression and anxiety are common in this population.